paulosuzart/gb/README.markdown

 ====
  *   Websocket to report in real time the status of request.
 A browser will be welcome.
+ *   Test coverage using a go test server to ensure all the options provided by GB.
  *   Timeout for workers and Master. **DONE!**
  *   Distribute workers using a worker mode for gb. **DONE!**
  *   Cover HTTP POST. **DONE!** Now the usage of `-C` sets the method to POST.